Introduction

 • Deploy stage - Deploy to environments.

-• Verify stage - Run smoke tests and monitor results.
+• Verify stage - Smoke tests and monitor results.

 Trade-offs in Release Engineering